markxiong0122/crafted_playlists/README.md

 Optional Arguments:
-  -s SEED_PLAYLIST, --seed-playlist SEED_PLAYLIST
+  -u USERNAME --username Configure the account to generate playlist to -s SEED_PLAYLIST, --seed-playlist SEED_PLAYLIST
                         The seed playlist ID to generate a new playlist from -nt NUMBER_TRACKS, --number-tracks NUMBER_TRACKS